School District Administrators

-The Attendance Awareness Month convening partners call on Superintendents across the country to raise their voices and lead the effort to improve attendance starting in the early grades in your community.
+Superintendents can lead the effort to improve attendance starting in the early grades in your community.
 While schools alone can’t do all it takes to improve student attendance, every successful initiative ultimately relies on educators deciding to make the reduction of chronic absence a priority.

 Do you have a school in your district that is beating the odds, recording higher attendance rates than schools with similar student populations?
 If so, do you know why?
 This toolkit will help you look beyond the numbers and find out how these positive outliers are bringing more kids to school every day.

 The Corporation for National and Community Service has created an Education Toolkit to help school districts and education leaders learn about utilizing service programs like AmeriCorps and Senior Corps to help reduce chronic absenteeism.
 The toolkit is a guide for finding the right national service program to meet the needs of students and also explains how to partner or apply for those resources to support student success.